 - Test the sugar levels with the egg-float test that I described earlier and make the necessary adjustments.
 If the egg completely sinks then add more sugar syrup, and if the mixture is too thick then add more water.

 - Cover the sorbet base and refrigerate until very cold, at least 1 hour or overnight preferably.

 - Pour the chilled base into the ice cream maker and churn to get a consistency of a thick smoothie (15-20 minutes).

 - Transfer the sorbet to a freezable container and cover.
 Freeze for at least 4 hours, until the sorbet has hardened.
-Can be stored up to a month.
+It can be stored up to a month.

-- Let the sorbet soften for 10-15 minutes in room temperature before serving.
+- Let the sorbet soften for 10-15 minutes at room temperature before serving.